Even Seamus Heaney

 One wants to agree with them and say immediately of Heaney’s mistake, if I may presume to call it that, “of course it does not matter.”
 But doesn’t it matter a little?
 After all, Heaney was a poet who cared deeply about places and their names.
 Poems like “Anahorish,” “Broagh,” and “Toome” demonstrate his attentiveness to the specific locations connected with his own childhood and the words and sounds that describe them.
 He also knew how important such details were to Wordsworth, who wrote, among many other poems about place, “Poems on the Naming of Places,” and was a “local” poet in more ways than one.

 In fact, Wordsworth’s influence on Heaney stems in part from Heaney’s sense of their shared regionalism and affection for rural communities; it was a literary inheritance he readily acknowledged throughout his life.
 In an interview with Dennis O’Driscoll, he remarks, “in May 1974 I went to Grasmere to spend three or four days getting to know Wordsworth’s Dove Cottage and the surrounding district for a TV program; it was immediately afterwards that the first [Glanmore] sonnet was written—the one beginning “This evening the cuckoo and the corncrake”.
+That sonnet and the sequence to which it belongs would make much of the association between place and poetry.
+It also made Heaney’s debt to Wordsworth explicit.
+The sestet even invokes him by name:

 I had said earlier, “I won’t relapse